Medway Yacht Club – CoVid 19 Site Safe Working Guidelines for staff, sub-contractors and Members

 - Travel to the Club should be in personalised transport: one household per vehicle.
 Public transport should be avoided except where there is no other alternative.
 When arriving at the club you should wash your hands in accordance with government guidance (with soap and water for at least 20 seconds), using the facilities in the changing rooms, or if it is not possible to wash your hands use hand sanitiser with an alcohol content of at least 60%.
 A member who is going to work on their boat in the car park may use one of the taps there if they provide their own soap and towel.

-- The Club House, including the bar and galley, will be open to members from 4th The Club House Toilets will be open for members’ use from 1st August.
+- The Club House, including the bar and galley, will be closed to members from 5th November in line with the latest Government “Lockdown”.
+The Changing Room Toilets will be open for members’ use.
 If queueing for access, distancing conforming to Government Guidelines should be observed.
 The changing room doors will be kept open during the days to avoid the need to touch.
 All members are requested to wash their hands before and after visiting the facilities.

-- The changing rooms are open from 1st To maintain social distancing access to the changing rooms is limited.
-If possible members should arrive at the club dressed for the task they are going to perform.
-If the changing rooms are used social distancing must be observed at all times.
-To aid this the benches against the wall are marked with 2m sections showing where members can change.
-The central benches should not be used.
+- The changing rooms are only to be used for access to the toilets.
+If possible members should arrive at the club dressed for the task they are going to perform..
 The door to the changing rooms will be blocked open so for security reasons no personal items.
 Including clothing, should be left there unattended.
 It is recommended that kit bags etc should be removed from the changing rooms and stored in an alternative secure area.
-Sanitising wipes are provided for members to wipe down the benches they use before and after use.

 - Prior arrangement with the Bosun is required before use of the slipway and bringing any more boats or equipment to the club.

 - Members may visit site to access their boats and partake in recreational sailing.
 At this time they should be restricted to their own boat, their own personal transport and the changing room toilet facilities.
 They should be encouraged to wash their hands before and after use of the changing room facilities.
-At this time we are advised that staying on your boat or on club premises overnight is permitted from 4th
+At this time we are advised that staying on your boat or on club premises overnight is not permitted,

 - Members are encouraged to use their own tenders wherever possible.
-Invicta is available as a trot boat during the week for cruiser launching to pick up owners from their moored boat under instruction of the helmsman.
+Invicta is available as a trot boat during the week for cruiser launching or recovery to pick up owners from their moored boat under instruction of the helmsman.
 This will only be driven by an authorised staff member.
-At weekends a restricted trot boat service with a maximum of four passengers from one household only per trip.
+Only one passenger at a time can be carried, maintaining strict social distancing.
 Use of the trot boat should follow the updated Covid-19 compliant Trot Boat Procedure

 - Bellis will be available for qualified members use.
 The member using the boat must follow the updated Covid-19 compliant Club Boat Procedure.
 The member should wash their hands using the wash station at the end of the pontoon both before and after use and should wipe down all contact surfaces with the spray supplied, again before and after use.
 The number of people that can be in the boat is limited to 4 from the same household.